-- Grammar: The only way to score well in the grammar section is by practicing as much as you can.
+- Grammar: The only way to score well in the grammar section is by practising as much as you can.
 Many candidates fall short in this particular section.
-Practice as many mock test & previous year question paper as you can.
+Practice as many mock tests & previous year's question papers as you can.
 Also attempt chapter-wise questions which will help to focus on individual topics such as tense, voice, speech, etc. Most candidates find it tough to deal with English Grammar.
 They thus tend to ignore it.
 Instead of ignoring it, just tackle it and work on your weaknesses.
 Wren & Martin is an excellent book, using which, one can improve Grammar knowledge.

 - Time management is crucial: Decide in advance how much time you want to allot to the English section.
 As there is no sectional timing.